JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.4/Notes.md

 - Locating data from arrays or chunks of data in memory
 - Fast and very useful
 - Only base address need to be changed and indexes stay the same when the program is re-located

+Relative addressing is the same as indexed, expect the offest is relative to ther current address, held in the program counter.
+E.g jpm +5